Urban Ministries Summit

 With more than 20 million people and a ratio of one Adventist per 575 people, the task is huge, he said.
 Yet Torres said the church in Mexico City has endeavored to strengthen its leadership and membership by training them before they venture out to minister.

-Kleber Goncalves, director of the denomination’s Center for Secular and Postmodern Studies, based in Brazil, agreed with this focus on training.
+Kleber Goncalves, director of the denomination’s Center for Secular and Post-Christian Mission (formerly the Center for Secular and Postmodern Studies), agreed with this focus on training.

 “Working with the postmodern person is not a job for just any person or pastor,” he said.
 “Pastors must be well trained in this area because it is in a different context and it does not happen overnight.”